Graphical combinatorics and a distributive law for modular operads: Introduction

 One fruitful direction for extending this work is to use iterated distributive laws \cite{Che11} to generalise constructions presented here.
 In \cite{Ray21a}, an iterated distributive law is used to construct {circuit operads} -- {modular operads with an extra product operation, closely related to small compact closed categories -- as algebras for a composite monad on $\GS$ (\cref{ex: circuits}).
 Once again, the distributive laws play an important role in describing the corresponding nerve.
 The approach of \cite[Section~3]{Che11} may also be used to construct higher (or $(n, k)$-) modular operads.
 This can be used to give a modular operadic description of {extended cobordism categories}.

 Finally, the complexities of the combinatorics of contractions can provide new insights into the structures they are intended to model.
 In current work, also together with L.\ Bonatto, S.\ Chettih, A.\ Linton, M.\ Robertson, N.\ Wahl, I am using these ideas to explore singular curves in the compactification of moduli spaces of algebraic curves.
-(See also \cref{ex: gk mod op}, and consider \cref{fig: contracting units}.)
+(See also \cref{ex: gk mod op}, and c.f.~\cite{BCL22} for the genus 0 case.)

 \medspace

 {This work owes its existence to the ideas of A. Joyal and J. Kock and I thank Joachim for taking time to speak with me about it.
 P. Hackney, M. Robertson and D. Yau's work has been an invaluable resource.
 Conversations with Marcy have been particularly helpful.
 I gratefully acknowledge the anonymous reviewer whose insights have not only improved the paper, but also increased my appreciation of the mathematics.